Polynomial definability in constraint languages with few subpowers: Abstract

 \section{Abstract}

-A first-order formula is called \emph{primitive positive (pp)} if it only admits the use of existential quantifiers and conjunction.
-Pp-formulas are a central concept in (fixed-template) constraint satisfaction since CSP($\Gamma$) can be viewed as the problem of deciding the primitive positive theory of $\Gamma$, and pp-definability captures gadget reductions between CSPs.

-An important class of tractable constraint languages $\Gamma$ is characterized by having \emph{few subpowers}, that is, the number of $n$-ary relations pp-definable from $\Gamma$ is bounded by $2^{p(n)}$ for some polynomial $p(n)$.
-In this paper we study a restriction of this property, stating that every pp-definable relation is definable by a pp-formula of polynomial length.
-We conjecture that the existence of such \emph{short definitions} is actually equivalent to $\Gamma$ having few subpowers, and verify this conjecture for a large subclass that, in particular, includes all constraint languages on three-element domains.
-We furthermore discuss how our conjecture imposes an upper complexity bound of $\coNP$ on the subpower membership problem of algebras with few subpowers.
+A first-order formula is called \emph{primitive positive (pp)} if it uses only existential quantifiers and conjunctions.
+Primitive positive formulas are a central concept in (fixed-template) constraint satisfaction, as $\CSP(\Gamma)$ can be viewed as the problem of deciding the primitive positive theory of $\Gamma$, and pp-definability captures gadget reductions between CSPs.
+An important class of tractable constraint languages $\Gamma$ is characterized by the property of having \emph{few subpowers}, meaning that the number of $n$-ary relations pp-definable from $\Gamma$ is bounded by $2^{p(n)}$ for some polynomial $p(n)$.
+In this paper, we study a restriction of this property, namely that every pp-definable relation is definable by a pp-formula of polynomial length.
+We conjecture that the existence of such \emph{short definitions} is actually equivalent to $\Gamma$ having few subpowers, and we verify this conjecture for a large subclass, which in particular includes all constraint languages on three-element domains.
+Furthermore, we discuss how our conjecture imposes an upper complexity bound of $\coNP$ on the subpower membership problem for algebras with few subpowers.